kbzx3/void-trace/README.md

 Void Trace

-Void Trace is a modernized open-source intelligence (OSINT) and reconnaissance framework written in Python.
+Void Trace is a modernized open-source intelligence (OSINT) and reconnaissance tool (planned to be a framework in the future) written in Python.
 It continues the evolution of the DevilEye project — redesigned for improved stability, modularity, and data depth.